configjs/unconfigurator/README.md

 <div align="center">
   <img src="./ph-command.svg" />
-  <h1>uncli</h1>
+  <h1>unconfigurator</h1>
   <p>Try to make a web page to managing all frontend project configurations.</p>
 </div>

-Try to make a simple command: just run `uncli` in the project root directory, and then you can manage all the configurations of the project through the web page.
+Try to make a simple command: just run `unconfigurator` or `configure` command in the project root directory, and then you can manage all the configurations of the project through the web page.

 ## Features